 Despite its importance in healthcare, empirical evidence on patient trust is limited.
 A study in the USA found that low levels of patient trust in providers are linked to under-utilisation of healthcare (LaVeist, Isaac, & Williams, 2009).
 Some studies have shown an association between higher patient trust in providers and higher patient satisfaction (Boothroyd, Della Rocca, & Chen, 2008), or better adherence to medication (Altice, Mostashari, & Friedland, 2001; Saha, Jacobs, Moore, & Beach, 2010).
 An important challenge for empirical research on patient trust is the difficulty of measuring patient trust and the absence of a consensus on measurement tools.
+In the health literature, studies exploring patient trust in providers have used survey instruments (Brennan et al., 2013).
+Meanwhile, the economics literature on trust (looking at general levels of trust in societies) has favoured the use of a behavioural economic experiment (the ‘trust game’), where individuals’ responses have real monetary consequences (Berg et al., 1995; Johnson & Mislin, 2011).
+Although surveys arguably provide a more intuitive and direct measure of trust, economists have argued that economic experiments generate better measures of trust, partly because incentivised decisions are less likely to suffer from a response bias (Glaeser, Laibson, Scheinkman, & Soutter, 2000).
 However, in the absence of a gold standard measure of trust, this debate is difficult to settle.
 In this paper, we use both methodological approaches in the healthcare context and explore their construct validity, i.e. the degree to which a measure captures what it claims to be measuring (Cronbach & Meehl, 1955).

 This study makes two contributions.
 Firstly, it contributes to the limited methodological literature on the measurement of trust in general, and patient trust in providers in particular.
 To the best of our knowledge, this is the first study to use and contrast results from the two approaches used to measure trust in providers in the health and economics literature.
 Secondly, the results add to the empirical literature on patient trust in providers, by generating evidence from a low-income setting (Senegal), where trust and informal contracts are likely to play an important role in patients’ care seeking decisions.

 We find that patients in Senegal generally trust their healthcare providers.
-Measures of trust obtained from a survey instrument are associated with measures obtained from a trust game.
+Measures of trust obtained from a survey instrument are weakly, but significantly, associated with measures obtained from a trust game.
 Higher levels of trust are found for providers with better clinical competence and communication skills.
-Finally, results suggest that the trust game seems to have higher construct validity than the survey instrument.
+Finally, results suggest that the trust game seems to have somewhat higher construct validity than the survey instrument.

 Literature review